 - The sponsor receives the possibility to provide potential employees with extra training and experience.

 - Students get an opportunity to have an inside look at a reputable company and to follow extra subjects.
-This looks very good on their CV.
+This looks very good on their resume.

-For more information about cooperation with the Erasmus School of Economics, contact our marketing department:
+For more information about cooperation with Erasmus School of Economics, contact our marketing department: